rajpurkar/mlx/source/_posts/arrhythmia-detection.md

 Automating the detection of arrhythmias opens up an array of possibilities.
 With 300 million ECGs recorded annually, high accuracy automatic diagnosis can save doctors considerable time.
 Coupled with low-cost ECG devices, automated detection can provide diagnostic tools in parts of the world where access to skilled doctors is limited.

-*Read more about automated arrhythmia detection in our paper [ Cardiologist-Level Arrhythmia Detection with Convolutional Neural Networks](https://arxiv.org/pdf/1707.01836.pdf).*
+*Read more about automated arrhythmia detection in our paper [Cardiologist-Level Arrhythmia Detection with Convolutional Neural Networks](https://arxiv.org/pdf/1707.01836.pdf).
+This work was co-led by Awni Hannun, and advised by Professor Andrew Ng.*